 Currently, Marriage Licenses for New York are exclusively available on Project Cupid.
 This online system launched in May of 2019 to circumvent closures of marriage bureaus due to COVID-19.

-Once you obtain a marriage license in New York, there is a 24 hour waiting period before your marriage ceremony can take place.
+Once you obtain a certified copy of your marriage license in New York, there is a 24 hour waiting period before your marriage ceremony can take place.
 You cannot get married on the same day in NYC unless you obtain a Judicial Waiver.

 New York City is a melting pot, and so are the wedding celebrations held here.
 Whether you want to host a formal event full of old-world glamour or a modern minimalist ceremony and reception with industrial-chic touches, you’ll be able to create your dream wedding day within the five boroughs.

 In 2021, wedding planning will require patience and gratitude due to COVID-19.
 There’s also a big focus on sustainability, statement florals, and unique tablescapes.
 Read more of our 2021 wedding trend predictions here.